AnastasiaDim/Sequence-replay-and-priors-/README.md

 This folder contains R scripts used to analyse behavioural performance during the task, including accuracy and reaction times, and to characterise individual differences in statistical learning performance.

+## Replay Analysis

+Replay analysis used temporally delayed linear modelling By Liu et al., 2021 https://elifesciences.org/articles/66917, the original code for the analysis can be found on their publication.
+The code used here was a modification with two additional steps controlling for alpha and muscular noise.